Study of the operational characteristics of a child’s activity. Determination of quality characteristics of processes in an educational institution

 on the use of psychodiagnostic techniques

 ^ 1.
-Accompanying the adaptation of children to kindergarten
+Supporting children’s adaptation to kindergarten

 Diagnostic direction: study of cognitive activity and its individual components